csswizardry/csswizardry.github.com/_posts/2018-11-09-css-and-network-performance.md

 It’s very common for third party vendors to provide async snippets like this to more safely load their scripts.
 It’s also very common for developers to be suspicious of these third parties and place their async snippets later in the page.
-While this is done with the best of intentions—<q>I don’t want to put third party `<script>`s before my own assets!</q>—it can often be a net loss.
+While this is done with the best of intentions — <q>I don’t want to put third party `<script>`s before my own assets!</q> — it can often be a net loss.
 In fact, Google Analytics even tell us what to do, and they’re right:

 > Copy and paste this code as the first item into the `<HEAD>` of every webpage